fawadmalik/notes_and_ideas/article-1/Final draft.md

 The Salesforce OAuth2 **Username-Password Flow** is ideal for programmatic interactions where user intervention is not required.
 We’ll write a script to authenticate with Salesforce and retrieve an access token.

+To make `dataconnect.js` more flexible and user-friendly, we can introduce a configuration file.
+This file will hold placeholders for the OAuth credentials, making it easy for users to update their details without modifying the code.

 ### **Configuration File: `config.json`**
 First, create a configuration file to store your credentials:
 ```json